leonidas-o/abac-authorization-toolkit/README.md

     --workdir /srv/ansible cytopia/ansible:2.13-tools \
     /bin/bash -c "ansible-playbook site.yml --tags sample-frontend-backend"
 ```
-> It comes pre-configured to use redis for sessions.
-RedisRepo is the only template right now, so e.g. fluent for sessions is not supported (yet).
+> RedisRepo is the only template right now, so e.g. fluent for sessions is not supported (yet).

 Possible Tags:
 - `--tags sample-frontend-backend`: Pre-configured frontend/backend project with Fluent, Redis, Leaf and PostgreSQL